-The mission, goals, and objectives of libraries cannot authorize librarians or library governing bodies to assume, abrogate, or overrule the rights and responsibilities of parents.
+The mission, goals, and objectives of libraries cannot authorize libraries and their governing bodies to assume, abrogate, or overrule the rights and responsibilities of parents and guardians.
 As "Libraries: An American Value" states, "We affirm the responsibility and the right of all parents and guardians to guide their own children's use of the library and its resources and services."
-Librarians and governing bodies should maintain that parents-and only parents-have the right and the responsibility to restrict the access of their children-and only their children-to library resources.
-Parents who do not want their children to have access to certain library services, materials, or facilities should so advise their children.
-Librarians and library governing bodies cannot assume the role of parents or the functions of parental authority in the private relationship between parent and child.
+Libraries and their governing bodies cannot assume the role of parents or the functions of parental authority in the private relationship between parent and child.
+Libraries and their governing bodies shall ensure that only parents and guardians have the right and the responsibility to determine their children's-and only their children's-access to library resources.
+Parents and guardians who do not want their children to have access to specific library services, materials, or facilities should so advise their own children.
+Libraries and library governing bodies should not use rating systems to inhibit a minor's access to materials.

+Libraries and their governing bodies have a legal and professional obligation to ensure that all members of the communities they serve have free and equitable access to a diverse range of library resources and services that is inclusive, regardless of content, approach, or format.
+This principle of library service applies equally to all users, minors as well as adults.
 Lack of access to information can be harmful to minors.
-Librarians and library governing bodies have a public and professional obligation to ensure that all members of the community they serve have free, equal, and equitable access to the entire range of library resources regardless of content, approach, format, or amount of detail.
-This principle of library service applies equally to all users, minors as well as adults.
-Librarians and library governing bodies must uphold this principle in order to provide adequate and effective service to minors.
+Libraries and their governing bodies must uphold this principle in order to provide adequate and effective service to minors.